RLAY (Relay Therapeutics Inc.) has impressive results

-Relay Therapeutics Inc. (NASDAQ:RLAY) closed Tuesday at $21.93 per share, down from $21.94 a day earlier.
-While Relay Therapeutics Inc. has underperformed by -0.05%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RLAY fell by -25.15%, with highs and lows ranging from $37.67 to $12.65, whereas the simple moving average fell by -3.89% in the last 200 days.
+In Monday’s session, Relay Therapeutics Inc. (NASDAQ:RLAY) marked $20.47 per share, up from $19.51 in the previous session.
+While Relay Therapeutics Inc. has overperformed by 4.92%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RLAY fell by -39.99%, with highs and lows ranging from $37.52 to $12.65, whereas the simple moving average fell by -9.43% in the last 200 days.

 Sponsored